-Michigan is beautiful for a number of reasons.
+Michigan & Massachusetts are both beautiful places to live for a number of reasons.
 One of those reasons is its numerous, gorgeous trees.
-Trees are everywhere in Michigan; along the freeways, around commercial areas and, most prominently, in residential neighborhoods.
+Trees are everywhere in these states; along the freeways, around commercial areas and, most prominently, in residential neighborhoods.

 Along with the beauty and serenity of residential trees comes the necessity of pest control.
 Pest control in residential areas is a must to protect homeowners from invasive, annoying, and destructive insects and other pests.
-One such pest, which is prevalent in Michigan residential neighborhoods, is the carpenter ant.
+One such pest, which is prevalent in Michigan residential neighborhoods and homes throughout Massachusetts, is the carpenter ant.

 Carpenter ants, just like many of the trees that house them, thrive in Michigan neighborhoods.
 In order to make sure carpenter ants do not thrive in and around your house, you must first identify them.